shravya-ks/ns-3-tcp-prague/src/internet/doc/tcp.rst

 * Test to validate cwnd increment in DCTCP
 * Test to validate cwnd decrement in DCTCP

+Limitations of DCTCP implementation: DCTCP depends on a simple queue management algorithm in routers / switches to mark packets.
+The current implementation of DCTCP in ns-3 uses RED with a simple configuration to achieve the behavior of desired queue management algorithm.
+The same can also be achieved by using a PfifoFast, but it does not support ECN marking yet.

 More information about DCTCP is available in the following Internet draft: https://tools.ietf.org/html/draft-ietf-tcpm-dctcp-07